anmarphy/Patient-hospital-readmission-US/README.md

+# Globant Data Scientist Assesment

-# Machine learning framework for prediction of patient-hospital readmission in US.
+## Machine learning framework for prediction of patient-hospital readmission in US.

 The dataset is available in the UCI repository as [Diabetes 130-US hospitals for years 1999-2008 Data Set](https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008#).